 - Previous winners of a Traveling Fellowship (or, previously, "Traveling Scholarship") are not eligible.

-Applications are due Thursday, August 13.
-Please note, due to COVID-19-related travel restrictions, the 2020 Traveling Fellows will be permitted to take two years to conduct their travel and research.
+Applications are due Thursday, August 27 by 11:59 pm EST. Please note, due to COVID-19-related travel restrictions, the 2020 Traveling Fellows will be permitted to take two years to conduct their travel and research.

 Natalie Bell, Curator, MIT List Visual Arts Center

 Jessica S. Hong, Associate Curator of Global Contemporary Art, Hood Museum of Art, Dartmouth